-Breast augmentation is a commonly performed cosmetic surgical procedure.
-Surveys conducted in 1998 revealed that up to 34% of North American women were dissatisfied with their breasts.
+Breast augmentation is a very commonly performed cosmetic surgical procedure.
+In 1998, survey figures reveal that 34% of North American women are dissatisfied with their breasts.
 In 2003, breast augmentation was the third most common cosmetic surgical procedure performed by members of the American Society of Plastic Surgery (with only Botox injections and microdermabrasion being more common).

-The ideal candidate is a younger woman with a normal breast examination, no personal or family history of breast cancer, small breast size, and without inherent breast abnormalities.
+Younger woman with a normal breast examination, no personal or family history of breast cancer, small breast size and without inherent breast abnormalities.

 CONTRAINDICATIONS (some may be relative)

-Additionally, any medical condition or medications that are used must be disclosed to your surgeon prior to the procedure.
-Conditions such as high blood pressure are important considerations in all plastic surgeries where bleeding and hematomas are a real risk.
+All medical conditions and medications must be disclosed to your surgeon pre-operatively.
+Medical conditions such as high blood pressure must be well controlled before all cosmetic procedures where bleeding and hematomas are a risk.

 Breast implants are placed into tissue pockets created below the glandular breast (subglandular), below the chest wall muscles (submuscular).